hfiguiere/aplib-extractor/docs/format.md

 * attachments: attachments like track path
 * FilterInfo: display filter.
 DATA.
 * versionUuids: An array of uuid: the versions it contains.
 (Subclass 3)

+### InfoDictionary

+This is the main set of properties.

+* selectedTrackPathUuid: the UUID of the track selected.
+See attachments.

+* albumSubclass:
+Subclass 1 Albums are attached to a folder.
+Linked via the folder `implicitAlbumUuid` property and back with albums `folderUuid`.
+They represent the view of the folder.
+Sublclass 2 Albums are "smart", they are backed by a query.
+Sublclass 3 Albums are "user", ie created by the user to contain versions.
+See the "versionUuids" array for the list of albums it contains.

 Keywords.plist
 --------------